 About This Species

 Spongy moth is native to Europe, Eurasia, and North Africa.
-It is not established in BC but is widely spreading the Eastern United States and Canada, including the provinces of Ontario, Quebec, New Brunswick, Nova Scotia and Prince Edward Island.
-Canadian and US agencies strive to find and eradicate this pest.
+It is not established in BC but is widely spreading the Eastern United States and Canada.
+Canadian and US agencies strives to find and eradicate this pest.
 While Spongy moth populations are found each year in BC, so far it has not become permanently established.

 Spongy moth caterpillars have been known to feed on over 300 species of deciduous and coniferous trees.
 Preferred hosts include maples (Acer spp.), oaks (Quercus spp.), birches (Betula spp.), White pine (Pinus strobus), and White spruce (Picea glaucus).

 In their invasive range in North America, Spongy moths are known to defoliate entire trees by feeding in large numbers.
-If they were to establish in BC they would likely cause significant economic damage to our forestry and tree nursery industries, as well as on residential properties.
+If they were to establish in BC, they would likely cause significant economic damage to our forestry and tree nursery industries, as well as residential properties.
+Spongy moths are designated as a Provincial EDRR species by the BC Provincial Priority Invasive Species List.

 How to Identify